 - High-quality submissions allow our team to better understand the issue and relay the bug to the internal team to fix it.
 The best reports provide enough actionable information to verify and validate the issue without any follow-up clarifying questions.

-- Check the scope section before you begin writing your report to ensure the issue you are reporting is in scope for the program.
+- Check the scope section before you begin writing your report to ensure the issue you are reporting is within the scope of the program.

 - In case you find a severe vulnerability that allows system access, you must not proceed further.

-- It is Quicko’s decision to determine when and how bugs should be addressed and fixed.
+- It is Quicko Infosoft Private Limited’s decision to determine when and how bugs should be addressed and fixed.

-- Disclosing bugs to a party other than Quicko is forbidden, all bug reports are to remain at the reporter and Quicko’s discretion.
+- Disclosing bugs to a party other than Quicko Infosoft Private Limited is forbidden, all bug reports are to remain at the reporter and Quicko's discretion.

 - Bug disclosure communications with Quicko's Security Team are to remain confidential.
 Researchers must destroy all artifacts created to document vulnerabilities (POC code, videos, screenshots) after the bug report is closed.